ucsb-cs148/f21/_lectures/lect00.md

 * The app is one that will allow us to generate project idea, and then rate one another's ideas.
-* It is intended to reproduce an exercise called [25:10](http://www.liberatingstructures.com/12-2510-crowd-sourcing/) that is the basis for how Prof. Conrad and I have generated project idea for CMPSC 48 in W19 and W20.
+* It is intended to reproduce an exercise called [25:10](http://www.liberatingstructures.com/12-2510-crowd-sourcing/) that is the basis for how Prof. Conrad and I have generated project ideas for CMPSC 48 in W19 and W20.

 However, that exercise requires face-to-face interation and is done with index cards, or pieces of paper.

-We tried to build an app that could do that same exercise, but via a webapp.
+Starting with S20, we were using a web app that could support that same exercise, but also work in a remote teaching setting (S20, S21).
+Since using the app seemed to be more enjoyable for students, we will continue using it even though we're all in the same classroom again.

 # What you'll do next

-* We will paste a URL into the chat window of Zoom
+* We will announce the URL of the web app.
-  * There are separate links for each discussion section.
-  * Be sure you click on the right one (noon, 1pm, 2pm, or 3pm)
-* Please open that app, and login with your UCSB email address (name@ucsb.edu).
+* Please open that app, and login with your UCSB email address (name@ucsb.edu) - it's the email that is on the class roster (the default one you got messaged to from GauchoSpace).
 * You should see that in the upper right hand corner, you have the role "student".
 * If so, it's working!
-* Then we'll go into breakout rooms to make it easier to help folks who are having trouble.
+* If not, pleasee flag a teaching team member, and we'll help you get set up.

 # If you have the student role

 * **Enter a project idea**.
 You should see a form where you can enter a project idea.
   * You have 10 minutes.
-Come up with the best project idea you can in 10 minutes.
+Come up with (or pick the best project idea you thought about over the weekend) you can in these 10 minutes.
   * If you can't come up with a good project idea, put in a mediocre project idea.
   * Don't stress over this too much.
 We are grading this on participation, and doing your best, not on the quality of your idea.
   * Nevertheless, come up with the best idea you can!
+  * If you have a great second (or third) idea, flag down a teaching team member, and we'll help you enter those.
+The web app unfortunately only allows one idea entry per email address.

 * **Rate other project (at least five)**.
   * Once you've put in a project idea, you'll be able to rate other students project ideas (anonymously).
   * Rate at least five, but after that you can rate more if you like.